Updated: May 13th, 2020

 From this position, you’ll want to lift your body off the floor.
 For your plank, you have two options: an elbow plank, or a straight arm plank.
 Both options give you the same core strengthening benefits, and most people choose one or the other simply based on comfort.

-Using your arms, push your body up off the floor.
-If you’re completing a straight arm plank, you’ll need to straighten your arms entirely.
+If you’re completing a straight arm plank, you’ll need to straighten your arms entirely, with your palms flat on the floor.
+Remain on your forearms if you choose to complete an elbow plank.
 Distribute your weight evenly between your toes and forearms.

-Regardless of your planking preference, the focus is to maintain a completely flat back.
+Regardless of your planking preference, the focus is to maintain a completely flat back and body.
 Pay special attention to your upper back and hips to avoid arching your back or letting your hips sag.

 If you’re a planking beginner, it likely won’t take long before you begin to feel the burn.
 From my own experience, it seems that no matter how consistently you complete a plank, they always manage to leave you shaking after a bit of time.